rebeccanayala/store-cashier-system/README.md

 # store-cashier-system

-A simple and efficient point of sale system for retail stores.
+A simple and efficient cash register system for stores.